Hire a Realtor®, Become One, or Do It on Your Own? Maybe all 3!

 Benefits of Hiring a Realtor® for a Property Investment

 You’re going to need assistance looking for houses, and I highly recommend that you hire an experienced Realtor®, especially if this is your first investment property.
 But you don’t want just any Realtor®.

-The Realtor® who help you purchase your primary residence may be a fantastic Realtor®, someone you loved and who kept in communications with you the whole process, however, investment property purchases are a totally different ball game.
+The Realtor® who helps you purchase your primary residence may be a fantastic Realtor®, someone you loved and who kept in communications with you the whole process, however, investment property purchases are a totally different ball game.

 For this reason, I recommend finding a Realtor® with experience in investment properties specifically.
-In fact, I highly, highly recommend using a Realtor® who owns investment properties themselves.
+In fact, I highly recommend using a Realtor® who owns investment properties themselves.

 Have You Thought About Becoming a Realtor®?

 “Why would I want to become a Realtor®?
 I’m not interested in selling properties.”
 Well, let me give you one good reason.

 I know lots of people who’ve obtained their real estate license and became Realtors® because they get to search the Multiple Listings Service® (MLS) themselves.
 They also have access to IDX, which is an Internet Data Exchange.
 From IDX, all properties are available almost instantaneously when they hit the MLS.
 Plus, you can log on and search it any time of the day – midnight, 2 AM, 6PM….all access, all the time.

 Compare this to using a Realtor®, which means that in order to see the property or learn more about a property you have to; pick up the phone and call them, wait for them to be available, see what’s new on their end, get the information, see what time they can show you the property, and coordinate a schedule.
 Not that this is a problem, it just depends on what level of investing you want to do.